X reduce( C<X> container, F<X> functor ); Y reduce( C<X> container, F<X,Y> functor, Y initial_value );

 This is when the functor doesn't return a value of the same type as its parameters (the functor takes one parameter of type X and one parameter of type Y and returns a value of type Y).

-expects an initial value as parameter.
+In that case reduce expects an initial value as parameter.
 The process is initiated by calling the functor with the initial value and the first element of the container.
 It then continues by iteratively calling the functor with the value returned by the last call to the functor and the next element (starting at the second element).

-function (see below) takes an Accumulator
+The avg function (see below) takes an Accumulator and an int as parameters and returns an Accumulator

 the iteration goes as follow :